A forced marriage is a criminal offence and is:

 In particular the FCO can help to repatriate you back to this country if you have been forced into a marriage abroad.
 It is important that you don’t feel like there is no one there to help you.

-We will recognise and respect the victim's wishes, respect confidentiality, establish lines of communication and provide appropriate support and guidance via a number or recognised support agencies.
+We will respect the victim's wishes, respect confidentiality, establish lines of communication and provide appropriate support and guidance via a number of support agencies.

 You can report a forced marriage via the normal means of communicating with GMP listed on the Contact Us page.
-Always call 999 in an emergency when a crime is in progress or life in danger.
+Always call 999 in an emergency where there is a threat to life of a crime in progress.
 In a non-emergency, call 101.

-In addition we have Specialist Domestic Abuse Investigators and Community Race Relations Officers on each division or by calling 0161 872 5050.
+In addition we have Specialist Domestic Abuse Investigators on each division or by calling 0161 872 5050.

 Forced marriages are a legitimate issue to report to the police.
 We will support and protect the victim and investigate criminal offences.